Squatters or ‘Okupas’ as they are known here in Spain are a major problem.

 Another major issue is that squatters in Spain often appear to have more rights than those in other countries.
 This has the effect of slowing down the eviction process, making it harder for the owner to quickly recover what is rightfully theirs.

 Furthermore, some squatters even have the audacity to sell the property to other squatters.
 Some are believed to make thousands of euros with such transactions.

 Squatting is a real issue that has divided Spaniards.
-Many consider squatting as an abhorrent crime where others feel that it is a result of the country’s housing crisis with younger people finding it harder to get onto the housing ladder in a legitimate way.
+Many consider squatting an abhorrent crime while others feel that it is a result of the country’s housing crisis with younger people finding it harder to get onto the housing ladder in a legitimate way.

 Others feel that many Okupas merely see it as a way of life.